Below are some of the questions guests often ask.

 - What is your hurricane policy?

 In the unlikely event of a named hurricane having a 50% chance of passing over St. John before your arrival into St. Thomas, guests will receive a refund and will be given the chance to roll their reservation over to a new date.
-Should guests be on the island when a hurricane strikes, they will NOT receive a refund.
-Taking out Trip Insurance is always an option.
+Should guests be on the island when a hurricane strikes, they will not receive a refund.
+If a hurricane causes significant damage to the island's infrastructure or to House of Open Arms that makes your original reservation difficult or impossible to complete, we will ask that you move your dates and apply your deposit to a new reservation for when the island has recovered enough to support tourism.
+Refunds are at the discretion of the owner of House of Open Arms.
+Any refunds given will not exceed 25% of the total value of the original booking.
+If you expect that you would want a full refund, we encourage taking out trip insurance to protect your investment.

 The Villa is made of concrete and is set back into bedrock, making it a very safe place to ride out a storm, should the need arise.
 Also, keep in mind that the Villa and Cottage have their own power and water supply independent from the island's grid.